Lower Larymna

 Lower Larymna (Λάρυμνα) was a town in ancient Boeotia, on the river Cephissus.
-Strabo relates that the Cephissus emerged from its subterranean channel at Upper Larymna, and joined the sea at the Lower Larymna; and that Upper Larymna had belonged to ancient Phocis until it was annexed to the Lower or Boeotian Larymna by the Romans.
+Strabo which relates that the Cephissus emerged from its subterranean channel in Upper Larymna, and joined the sea at the Lower Larymna; Upper Larymna belonged to ancient Phocis until it was annexed to the Lower or Boeotian Larymna by the Romans.
 Upper Larymna belonged originally to the Opuntian Locris, and Lycophron mentions it as one of the towns of Ajax Oïleus.
 Pausanias also states that it was originally Locrian; and he adds, that it voluntarily joined the Boeotian League on the increase of the power of the Thebans.
 This, however, probably did not take place in the time of Epaminondas, as the Periplus of Pseudo-Scylax, written subsequently, still calls it a Locrian town.
 It may have joined the Boeotian league after Thebes had been rebuilt by Cassander.
-In 230 BCE, Larymna is described as a Boeotian town; and in the time of Sulla it is again spoken of as a Boeotian town.
+In the year 230 BCE, Larymna is described as a Boeotian town; and in the time of Sulla it is again spoken of as a Boeotian town.

-We may conclude from the preceding statements that the more ancient town was the Locrian (Upper) Larymna, situated at a spot, called Anchoe by Strabo, where the Cephissus emerged from its subterranean channel.
-At the distance of a mile and a half (2.5 km) Larymna had a port upon the coast, which gradually rose into importance, especially from the time when Larymna joined the Boeotian League, as its port then became the most convenient communication with the eastern sea for Lebadeia, Chaeroneia, Orchomenus, Copae, and other Boeotian towns.
+From these statements you can conclude that the more ancient town was the Locrian (Upper) Larymna, situated in an area, called Anchoe by Strabo, where the Cephissus emerged from its subterranean channel.
+At the distance of 1.5 miles (2.5 km) Larymna had a port which gradually rose into importance, especially from the time when Larymna joined the Boeotian League, as its port then became the most convenient way of communication with the eastern sea, where Lebadeia, Chaeroneia, Orchomenus, Copae, and other Boeotian towns were situated.
 The port-town was called, from its position, Lower Larymna, to distinguish it from the Upper city.
 The former may also have been called more especially the Boeotian Larymna, as it became the seaport of so many Boeotian towns.
 Upper Larymna, though it had joined the Boeotian League, continued to be frequently called the Locrian, on account of its ancient connection with Locris.
 When the Romans united Upper Larymna to Lower Larymna, the inhabitants of the former place were probably transferred to the latter; and Upper Larymna was henceforth abandoned.
 This accounts for Pausanias mentioning only one Larymna, which must have been the Lower city; for if he had visited Upper Larymna, he could hardly have failed to mention the emission of the Cephissus at this spot.
 Moreover, the ruins at Lower Larymna show that it became a place of much more importance than Upper Larymna.
 These ruins, which are called Kastri, like those of Delphi, are situated on the shore of the Bay of Larmes, on a level covered with bushes, ten minutes to the left of the mouth of the Cephissus.